jaedolph/jddesk/README.md

 sitting_height = 76.4 # desk sitting height in centimeters
-data_out_uuid = 0000ff02-0000-1000-8000-00805f9b34fb # UUID of the BLE characteristic used to receive data from the desk controller data_in_uuid = 0000ff01-0000-1000-8000-00805f9b34fb # UUID of the BLE characteristic used to send data to the desk controller
+data_out_uuid = 0000ff02-0000-1000-8000-00805f9b34fb # UUID of the BLE characteristic used to receive data from the desk controller data_in_uuid = 0000ff01-0000-1000-8000-00805f9b34fb # UUID of the BLE characteristic used to send data to the desk controller desk_height_detection_enabled = yes # Enable detecting the height of the desk.
+This is required for the display server to work.

 [TWITCH]
 # oauth configuration (it is recommended to run `jddesk --configure` to create these)